You’d not want this to show up on your site (or online forms), do you?

 What does all these mean for your EmailMeForm Forms?

-EmailMeForm provides SSL secured forms for all Plus and Pro users.
-This means that if you have embedded the form on your website, it won’t show the browser warning.
+EmailMeForm provides SSL encryption option to all our users.
+This means that once you enable SSL on your form, it won’t show the browser warning.
 Your website will stay secure and the visitors’ privacy will be protected.

-We are providing 256-bit SSL security, which is very simple to implement.
-It just takes one mouse click to do it.
-Here’s the tutorial that we created for you on how you can enable SSL on your forms.
-Our forms are also secured with GeoTrust, a well known and bulletproof SSL company.
+We are providing 256-bit SSL security.
+Our forms are secured with GeoTrust, a well known and bulletproof SSL company.

 The Future with HTTPS